SMEs are most vulnerable to economic turmoil, but what about the turmoil in their own business

 - people and education.

-“Too many small businesses, which are often family run organizations, end up working in the business rather than on the business which is what is needed for growth and success,” he says.
+“Too many small companies, which are often family run organizations, end up working in the business rather than on the business.
+Which is what is needed for growth and success,” he says.

 Tift explains that crucial steps were taken to gain a better understanding and grip on the financial functioning of the business.